ASHIQ02KHAN/C-programme/README.md

-Home for tenth day home fourth
+Home for eleventh day home for three